List of Crayon Shin-chan films

 This list of Crayon Shin-chan films features feature-length films based on the manga and anime series Crayon Shin-chan.
 Since 1993, all of these films to date have been released by Toho.
 Toho currently holds worldwide distribution and licensing rights for all of the films in the series.
+As of 2025, there are 33 feature films.

+New Dimension!
+Crayon Shin-chan the Movie: Battle of Supernatural Powers ~Flying Sushi~ is the highest-grossing film of series.